AviatrixSystems/Docs/HowTos/field_notices.rst

 The Encrypted Transitive Peering feature is deprecated.
 Functionality is replaced by `Aviatrix Multi-Cloud Transit <https://docs.aviatrix.com/HowTos/transit_gateway_peering.html>`_.

-The Sumo Logic logging integration, Logstash logging integration, and Splunk logging integrations are deprecated in this release.
-Instead, use `rsyslog <https://docs.aviatrix.com/HowTos/AviatrixLogging.html#remote-syslog>`_ to integrate with external logging systems.

 Aviatrix recommends transitioning to Aviatrix Multi-Cloud Transit if you are using Encrypted Transitive Peerings.
 The process is straightforward we can help you make the transition.